 In the 1950’s, the parish had an estimated 300 members with events virtually every night of the week.
 The parish activities filled the lives of people in the neighborhood in the days before everyone had a television.

 The Holy Trinity auditorium was alive with activities from Cub Scouts and the parish basketball team, to Women’s Auxiliary and various fundraisers.
 As the 1950’s ended, middle class families left the neighborhood and parish for the suburbs.
 Membership declined as did church attendance across the US.
 Over the years, this historic parish dwindled to a low of 8 members in 1986.

 However, a tenacious membership survived, and we are rebounding.
+In 2016, the Vestry voted to become a mission of the Diocese, and Holy Trinity is now a “Congregation in a Strategic Setting” under the new canons.
 We come in all manner of size, age, shape, color, gender, etc. In short, we are as diverse as the Episcopal church herself!
 You are invited to worship with us.
 You’ll feel like you’re visiting an old country church right in the heart of urban Manhattan.